kylpo/react-playbook/style/Code-Style.md

 }
 ```
 #### Why
 All revolves around vertical spacing.
 The more popular style of housing `else` on the closing `}` just clutters up the content of condition1 too much.
 Also, using the more spaced out version that I prefer has revealed refactoring opportunities for more complex nested if statements.
 Win win.
+See [this](https://twitter.com/jlongster/status/834407714965057540) twitter thread for other reasons.

 # Code Conventions